USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-26-Geospatial-Workshop-2.md

     cd firstname.lastname
     ```

-    Copy the Session 2 folder:
+    Create a symbolic link to your new folder from your home directory (replace *firstname.lastname* with your actual SCINet username).
+You will then have a shortcut called `my_geoworkshop` in your home directory that points to your workshop folder.
+This is done so you can access your workshop files from JupyterLab:

     ```bash
-    cp -r /project/geospatialworkshop/session_2-spatial_modeling_ml/ .
+    ln -s /90daydata/shared/firstname.lastname ~/my_geoworkshop
     ```

-    Create symbolic links to this folder and the project folder from your home directory (after replacing *firstname.lastname* with your actual SCINet username):
+    Make a copy of the Session 2 folder in your new workshop folder:

     ```bash
-    ln -s /90daydata/shared/firstname.lastname ~/my_geoworkshop
-    ln -s /project/geospatialworkshop ~/proj_geoworkshop
+    cp -r /project/geospatialworkshop/session_2-spatial_modeling_ml/ .
     ```

 1. **Setup kernel for JupyterLab.** In the workshop project space, there is a `workshop_venv` virtual environment for the packages we will be using during the workshop tutorials.
 You will create a kernel called *grwg_workshop* to access from JupyterLab.